RUTH BORCHARD PRIZE EXHIBITION

 I am very excited to announce my participation in the 2017 Portrait Artist of the Year on Sky Arts.
 After selection based on my submitted self-portrait, I was one of over 50 artists invited to the Wallace Collection in London to paint one of Britain's famous faces.
 The first heat saw me paint alongside 9 other artists.
 With 4 hours and a considerable amount of adrenaline, I had the pleasure of painting Freddie Highmore, famed for his role in The Bates Motel.

 At the end of an amazing and adrenalin-filled day of painting, it was an honor to be chosen as the artist to move on to the competition's Semi-Final!

 I spoke with Cass Arts about the experience here.

 Seven of us were given the opportunity to paint once again.
 Our sitter was the renowned Imelda Staunton, who came outfitted in an elegant gown, wellies, and the slightest smile, which she held for the entire four-hour sitting.
-With all of us anxious to capture not only our sitter but the beautiful rose garden she sat in, it was a tense and somewhat humbling day!

 I spoke with Cass Art about the experience here.

 Liam Dickinson, Gareth Reid and I joined in the National Portrait Gallery for one final sitting.
 We all three tried with effort to keep our esteemed sitter, Sir Tom Courtenay, to stay seated and still for the duration of his portrait!